cuernodegazpacho/legotrain/README.md

 ```
 Then one should turn the Powered UP hub on the train, and wait until it
 connects (the hub LED turns solid white for a while and then assumes the
 color specified in the _Train_ subclass constructor; see below).
 If a second
 train is present, then turn its hub on.
+Same for a third train.

-When the hub(s) get connected, then turn on the hub (green) button in the handset.
+When the train hub(s) get connected, then turn on the hub (green) button in the handset.
 Once the handset connects, the GUI pops up on screen and the system is ready to run.
+In a 3-train configuration, one needs two handsets, that are turned on in succession.

 From that point on, no commands can be passed via keyboard or mouse (the GUI is
 strictly for status output).
 All manual commands should be input via the handset